Oberkulmer Spelt Facts 2018

 At the 2018 Washington County Fair, the Oberkulmer Spelt sheaf won 1st place and the jar of Oberkulmer Spelt grains won 2nd place.

-For a more detailed explanation of how Weatherbury grains become flour, visit the from seed to flour page.
+For an illustrated explanation of how Weatherbury grains become flour, visit the from seed to flour page.

 To read more about spelt flour, please visit our products page.